rupinajay/PING-Java-Chat-App/README.md

 ## Overview

-Learn to build a real-time chat application using Spring Boot and WebSockets, covering both backend and frontend implementations step-by-step.
+A real-time chat application using Spring Boot and WebSockets, covering both backend and frontend implementations step-by-step.

 ## Getting Started